How to use Hoover Carpet Cleaner

 Check the carpet for stains that may need pre-treatment.
 Apply a small amount of carpet-safe stain remover if needed and let it sit for a few minutes.
 Always test cleaning solutions in an inconspicuous area before full use.
 If you’re unsure what chemicals are safe, Green and Clean Home Services can help you assess your carpet type and provide professional-grade options.

 Make sure your Hoover carpet cleaner is filled with warm (not hot) water and the appropriate amount of Hoover cleaning solution.
-Overfilling the tank or using non-compatible cleaners can damage internal components or void warranties.
+Overfilling the tank or using incompatible cleaners can damage internal components or void warranties.

 Executing a Proper Cleaning Routine